kubevault/kubevault/docs/concepts/vault-server-crds/storage/consul.md

       tlsSkipVerify: <boolean_value>
 ```

-`spec.backend.consul` has the following fields:
+Here, we are going to describe the various attributes of the `spec.backend.consul` field.

 ### consul.address

 Specifies the address of the Consul agent to communicate with.
-This can be an IP address, DNS record, or unix socket.
+This can be an IP address, DNS record, or Unix socket.
 It is recommended that you communicate with a local Consul agent; do not communicate directly with a server.

 ```yaml
 spec: